Helpful Tips for Cleaning with Hydrogen Peroxide

 Deodorize Fabric

-You can deodorize fabric with hydrogen peroxide.
+Hydrogen peroxide can deodorize fabric.
 It’s useful for mildew smells and can even remove the scent of skunk.
 Just spray the fabric with peroxide before washing it.
-(Spot test first, peroxide can bleach some materials.)
+(Spot test first; peroxide can bleach some materials.)

 Clean Tile With Hydrogen Peroxide Cleaner